broadinstitute/gatk-sv/website/docs/execution/joint.md

 ### Batching (notebook) {#batching}
-Read the documentation on batching [here](/docs/modules/eqc#preliminary-sample-qc).
+Read the documentation on batching [here](/docs/modules/eqc#batching).
-If necessary, follow the `Batching.ipynb` notebook step-by-step to divide samples into batches and create corresponding `sample_sets` for use in [`03-TrainGCNV`](#traingcnv) and beyond.
+If necessary, follow the `Batching.ipynb` notebook step-by-step to divide samples into batches and create corresponding `sample_sets` for use in `03-TrainGCNV` and beyond.

 ### 03-TrainGCNV {#traingcnv}

 Read the full TrainGCNV documentation [here](/docs/modules/gcnv).
-* Before running this workflow, create the batches (~100-500 samples) you will use for the rest of the pipeline based on sample coverage, WGD score (from `02-EvidenceQC`), and PCR status.
+* Before running this workflow, create the batches (~100-500 samples) you will use for the rest of the pipeline according to the [batching](#batching) instructions.
 These will likely not be the same as the batches you used for `02-EvidenceQC`.
 * By default, `03-TrainGCNV` is configured to be run once per `sample_set` on 100 randomly-chosen samples from that set to create a gCNV model for each batch.
 To modify this behavior, you can set the `n_samples_subsample` parameter to the number of samples to use for training.